omni-network/omni/docs/site/docs/develop/xchain-messaging.md

 ## Bridging

-Please not that Omni does not bridge native tokens.
+Please note that Omni does not bridge native tokens.

+The `msg.value` in an `xcall` is for fees, not for bridging native tokens.

 Omni's xchain messaging system allows contracts to send and receive function calls across chains.
 It is a simple and secure way to interact with contracts on other chains.